 - Food modifications for 10 month baby

-There are many similarities to the post I made for baby-led weaning ideas for a 9-month old baby, but as the pincer grasp and feeding skills continue to improve, we’ve continued to make some changes for meals!
+There are many similarities to the post I made for baby-led weaning ideas for a 9-month old baby, but as the pincer grasp and chewing and feeding skills continue to improve, we've continued to make some changes for meals!

 Sample Feeding Schedule for a 10-Month-Old (Baby-Led Weaning)

-630/7am – Wake up, milk
+630/7am - Wake up, breastmilk

 8/830am - Breakfast with big sis (see below for ideas)

-~10am – Milk, nap
+~10am - Breastmilk, nap

 ~1130am - Sometimes a small snack